R&D Tax Consultants in United Kingdom | Catalyst Solutions

 CONTACT US

-Merged Scheme R&D Expenditure Credit (New RDEC) applies to all companies (SMEs and Large) for accounting periods beginning on or after 1 April 2024.
+The merged scheme applies to all companies (SMEs and large) for accounting periods beginning on or after 1 April 2024.
+It replaces the previous SME and RDEC schemes and provides a credit of approximately 16.2% of qualifying R&D expenditure.

 In order for a project to qualify for the incentive, HMRC guidelines explain that “the project must seek to resolve specific uncertainties to achieve an advance in a qualifying field of science or technology”.